Skip to main content

 For students beginning their Bachelor of Science, GW offers three public health undergraduate programs and four minor fields of study to explore.

-Continue your education with one of our varied master’s programs.
 GWSPH offers over 20 stand-alone programs and several combined degree programs.
-Select graduate courses are also available for non-degree students through our annual Summer Institute.
+Select graduate courses are also available for non-degree students.

 Online Programs

-For researchers and public health professionals seeking a PhD or DrPH, GW’s Milken Institute School of Public Health offers seven doctoral programs and one leadership DrPH.
+For researchers and public health professionals seeking a PhD or DrPH, the Milken Institute School of Public Health offers seven doctoral programs and one DrPH.

 Certificates

-For students seeking knowledge in a specialized public health skill or trade, GW offers four certificates.
+For students and public health professionals seeking knowledge in a specialized public health skill or trade, GWSPH offers four certificates.

 Summer Institute

-GWSPH offers graduate students the opportunity to engage in key public health topics and gain relevant skills in this five-day summer course.
+We offer graduate students the opportunity to engage in public health topics and gain skills in this five-day summer course.

 Joint Programs

-GW offers five programs for students interested in customizing their degree by combining two areas of study in a joint program or a dual degree.
+GW offers five programs for students interested in combining two areas of study in a joint program or a dual degree.